Fruit leather is one of those foods that — once you realize how incredibly easy it is to make yourself — you’ll wonder why you didn’t do it sooner!

 Other than a long stint in the oven, there is little labor involved, no special equipment, and sky’s-the-limit in terms of flavor possibilities!
 I love that you can control the sweetness too, and use whatever fruits you have on-hand (or an excess of).

 Best of all, much like roasting, dehydrating concentrates flavors and enhances a fruit’s natural sweetness — making even the most lackluster produce taste rich and delicious!

 I’m going to take you step-by-step through the process, and share one of my favorite recipes to get you started!
 As the basic technique is the same, I have no doubt you’ll be creating your own “custom” blends in no time!

-Easiest way to peel a peach?
-Cut an "X" in the bottoms.
-Submerge each peach in boiling water for 30 seconds; remove with a slotted spoon and run under cold water.
+Those stone fruits, peaches in particular, can be mighty tricky to peel, but I have a quick and easy shortcut!
+Cut an “X” in the bottoms of the fruits.
+Submerge each peach in boiling water for 30 seconds; removed with a slotted spoon and run under cold water.
 The skins will slip right off!

-Next puree your fruit(s) and sweeteners and other ingredients till smooth.
+Next, puree your fruit(s) and sweeteners and other ingredients until smooth.
 If using strawberries, you can strain the seeds if you like.

 How do you know when the fruit leather is ready?
 When it is just slightly sticky but not dry.